-- We depend on Starwood REIT Advisors, L.L.C. (the "Advisor") to select our investments and otherwise conduct our business, and any material adverse change in its financial condition or our relationship with the Advisor could have a material adverse effect on our business and ability to achieve our investment objectives. - The fees we pay in connection with our operations and our public offering and the agreements entered into with the Advisor, the Dealer Manager and their affiliates were not determined on an arm's-length basis and therefore may not be on the same terms we could achieve from a third party. - The management fee and performance participation interest may not create proper incentives or may induce the Advisor and its affiliates to make certain investments, including speculative investments that increase the risk of our real estate portfolio. - The Advisor faces a conflict of interest because the fees it receives for services performed are based in part on our NAV, which the Advisor is ultimately responsible for determining. - Certain other investment funds and accounts sponsored by affiliates of our Advisor have similar or overlapping investment objectives and guidelines, and we will not be allocated certain opportunities and may be allocated only opportunities with lower relative returns.
+- We depend on Starwood REIT Advisors, L.L.C. (the "Advisor") to select our investments and otherwise conduct our business, and any material adverse change in its financial condition or our relationship with the Advisor could have a material adverse effect on our business and ability to achieve our investment objectives. - The management fee and performance participation interest may not create proper incentives or may induce the Advisor and its affiliates to make certain investments, including speculative investments that increase the risk of our real estate portfolio. - The Advisor faces a conflict of interest because the fees it receives for services performed are based in part on our NAV, which the Advisor is ultimately responsible for determining. - Certain other investment funds and accounts sponsored by affiliates of our Advisor have similar or overlapping investment objectives and guidelines, and we will not be allocated certain opportunities and may be allocated only opportunities with lower relative returns.